 The fact is that lying is an inborn human ability.
 We lie with the argument by our side that at least we are not physically harming anyone or robbing a bank.
 We lie when we think plain honesty would simply not work.
 We lie even when there is no need to lie.
 So rather than asking whether one lies or not, a better question would rather be to quantify the capacity to lie, how much can one lie.

 With dwindling social values, the appetite for the wrong had been made digestible, by masquerading it as the unconventional.
 What was considered a lie yesterday is a norm today.
 The “art of lying”, is now part & parcel of our very survival.
 In one of my previous projects, I was unable to tolerate when the delivery lead started feeding words into my mouth that I was supposed to utter during a client team visit, on a topic where I was called in as an expert.
 Due to the manufacturing defect I have, I didn’t mince my words and the said lead didn’t mince his expressions to indicate that he severely disliked this demeanour.
 When I parted from the assignment, I was told in quite uncertain terms that my behaviour, the other day, was unwarranted.
-He felt that people, like yours truly, have this trait of bhav khana, when they get hired as SMEs.
-He then gave me a short sermon on how lying is not actually telling a lie, that people have done it for ages, that even my boss does it.
+He felt that people, like yours truly, have this trait of bhav khana (Hindi for acting pricey), when they get hired as a Subject Matter Expert.
+He then gave me some gyan on how lying is not actually telling a lie, that people have done it for ages, that even my boss does it.
 He just fell short of including the “अश्वत्थामा हतः इति, नरोवा कुंजरोवा” tale though.
-Perhaps it’s not far-fletched to expect that my “feedback” might tactfully indicate that “… this arrogant misfit became a hurdle towards the path for the greater good of the organization, that this lie was intended to usher in”.
+Perhaps it’s not far-fetched to expect that my “feedback” might tactfully indicate that “… this arrogant misfit became a hurdle towards the path for the greater good of the organization, that this lie was intended to usher in”.

 When I was 6 or 7 years old, an unfortunate incident happened next door.
 Duggal auntie, as we used to call her, locked herself in the bathroom, poured a can of kerosene on her and set herself ablaze.
 On hearing her cries, my brave mother rushed to her house from the back door and forced open the bathroom door while I switched the electricity mains off (not sure what I was thinking then).
 I still can remember the smell of burnt kerosene and her carrying off the skin that had come off her legs when she was made to sit.
 I later learnt that she took this extreme step due to Mr. Duggal’s extra marital affair, they had two kids younger than me at that time.
 Auntie passed away the next evening, having suffered 90% burns.
 When the police came, I was asked “tumne kya dekha, beta?” (what did you see, son?) and I remember having said, “maine wahi dekha jo mummy ne dekha” (I saw what my mom saw).
 My father immediately leapt to my rescue quipping “arre bachacha hei sahab” (he is just a kid).